 I’m sure the title of the article is a complete shocker.
-You did not think that can blowing your nose cause brain damage and could really have such big repercussions.
+You have not thought blowing your nose causes brain damage and could really have such big repercussions.
+It’s a common activity that everyone does so we don’t even think much about it.
+But, the problem might occur when you blow it too hard.

-Here are some of the consequences of how blowing your nose can have a serious impact on your body.
+I will tell you some of the consequences of how blowing our nose can have a serious impact on our bodies.

-The ear, nose, and throat are basically one system, they are all connected and can affect one another, and due to this connection blowing your nose too hard can actually affect your throat and ears as well.
+The ear, nose, and throat are basically one system.
+They are all connected and can affect one another.
+Due to this connection blowing your nose too hard can actually affect your throat and ears as well.
+Surprising right?

-So, if you have a runny nose or a stuffy nose which is caused by a bacterial or viral infection and then you blow your nose, it might lead to the spreading of germs which might enter your throat and ear, infecting them as well.
+Suppose you have a runny nose or a stuffy nose caused by a bacterial or viral infection.
+When you blow your nose, it can lead to the spreading of germs which might enter your throat and ear, infecting them as well.

 And making your cold situation much worse than it normally is.
 Similarly, with sinuses also the viruses actually travel to your sinuses, and create problems with that.

-Infection is one thing that can affect your ear, but blowing your nose hard can also lead to rupturing your eardrum, although not very often there is a possibility of this happening since the ear and nose are connected by the eustachian tube.
+I’m sure you all know that infection can affect your ear.
+But, do you have any idea that blowing your nose hard can also lead to rupturing your eardrum?
+Although it’s not very often there is a possibility of this happening since the ear and nose are connected by the eustachian tube.

 The pressure buildup due to blowing can lead to the building of a hole in your eustachian tube.